 Section 5(10): This subsection requires tree plantings to be consistent with Ballwin standards for street tree plantings.
-The proposed plantings appear to meet Ballwin's standards for street tree plantings.
+The proposed plantings have not been designated by species; only their general character and size have been established.
+I recommend that the landscaping plan be expanded to provide this level of detail prior to the Commission approving the MRD amendment petition.

 Section 5(11): This subsection prohibits surface parking lots from abutting rights-of-way for more than 50% of a site's roadway frontage.
-This submission fails to meet this requirement of the ordinance, but the Board of Adjustment granted a variance to this requirement at its July 17, 2013 meeting allowing 100% of the parking lot to front on a roadway.
+This submission fails to meet this requirement of the ordinance.
+Virtually 100% of the Seven Trails Dr. frontage of the site and perhaps 70% of the interior private roadway frontage of this site are fronted by a parking lot.